P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 Method: Solder shorted wires or replace damaged connectors.

-Example: The Mustang’s wiring repair restored normal voltage.
+Example: The Mustang’s wiring repair restored normal voltage levels.

 • Repair Vacuum Leaks

-Example: The Corolla’s leak was fixed with a new hose.
+Example: The Corolla’s leak was fixed with a new hose, boosting MPG.

 • Clean the MAP Sensor